Good Counselor Project Fellowship

 Community.

 The launch of this project is partly in recognition that the success and integrity of faith-based institutions depends on the legal professionals who lead and form such institutions.
 The ability to do this work requires several years of advanced education, certification, and experience.
 The specialized, technical nature of the educational path to law practice can be divorced from formation in the True, the Good, and the Beautiful, leading to the creation of what C.S.
 Lewis described as “men without chests”; i.e., individuals who are conditioned to believe—by virtue of their technocratic training—that truth is relative, the good is subjective, and what is beautiful is merely sentimental.
 Lewis writes how “in a sort of ghastly simplicity we remove the organ and demand the function.
 We make men without chests and expect of them virtue and enterprise.
 We laugh at honour and are shocked to find traitors in our midst.
 We castrate and bid the geldings be fruitful.”
 The Good Counselor Project addresses this challenge by focusing on the humane formation of practicing attorneys.
-By participating in The Good Counselor Project, early-career attorneys will receive professional, personal, and Catholic faith formation through the Good Counselor Project lectures and retreat.
+By participating in The Good Counselor Project, early to mid-career attorneys will receive professional, personal, and Catholic faith formation through the Good Counselor Project lectures and retreat.
 Although the GCP Fellowship is designed from the Catholic perspective, attorneys of all faith backgrounds are encouraged to apply.

-Applications for the 2025 cohort will open in Fall 2024.
+Applications for the 2025 cohort are now open through December 2!

 Who should apply?